-Abernethy Round Tower stands close to the centre of the ancient village of Abernethy in the south west corner of the churchyard.
-It is a rare example of a circular freestanding towers surviving in Scotland: another is in Brechin.
-It is in the care of Historic Scotland.
+Abernethy Round Tower stands close to the centre of the ancient village of Abernethy in the south-west corner of the churchyard.
+It is a rare example of a circular freestanding towers surviving in Scotland: the only other is in Brechin.
+It is in the care of Historic Environment Scotland.

 The tower is 74ft/22.5m high and 15ft/4.57m in diameter at the bottom, tapering to 13ft/3.96m at the top.
 The walls are made from sandstone blocks laid in courses, and are 3½ft/1.07m thick.
 The bottom dozen courses are of a grayer stone than the rest of the tower, leading to speculation that the base was built some time before the rest, or that the upper parts were rebuilt some time during the early life of the tower.

 Minor changes have been made to the tower at various times including blocking of windows and the addition of a clock: the current clock carries a date of 1868.
 Internally, there are signs that the tower originally had six wooden floors, which were presumably accessed one from another by ladders.
 Modern access dates back to 1982, when a metal spiral staircase was inserted into the body of the tower.

 Freestanding circular towers like the one found in Abernethy started to appear in Ireland in the 900s, and over the following centuries they became a relatively common feature of the Irish landscape.
 They were much more of a rarity in Scotland and it is thought that the tower in Abernethy was built by Celtic Culdee monks who had established a monastery here some time around 1100: though different sources can disagree by up to a century either way, and there is the added uncertainty brought about by the possibility that the tower was built in two stages.